kritokazato/Citi---IBM-Hackathon---Anonymous/Citi - IBM Hackathon - Anonymous/Flask Application - Source Code/README.md

-# STEPS TO Execute the Flask Appication
+# STEPS TO Execute the Flask Application

 1) Clone the Code to the local
 2) Import all the required libraried in requirement.tt